mazhanxiong/Personal/_pages/publications.md

 4. Hoon Sohn, **Zhanxiong Ma**, A method of estimating displacement of a bridge and an electronic device to estimate displacement of a bridge, CN Patent (Application #: TBD, Under evaluation), August, 2022.

+8. Hoon Sohn, Jaemook Choi, **Zhanxiong Ma**, Kiyoung Kim, Method of Estimating Displacement of Structure based on Fusing Asynchronous Acceleration and Vision Measurements Using Natural Target and System for the Same, US Patent (Application #: TBD, Under evaluation), July, 2021

+9. Hoon Sohn, Jaemook Choi, **Zhanxiong Ma**, Kiyoung Kim, Method of Estimating Displacement of Structure based on Fusing Asynchronous Acceleration and Vision Measurements Using Natural Target and System for the Same, CN Patent (Application #: TBD, Under evaluation), July, 2021

-5. Hoon Sohn, **Zhanxiong Ma**, A method of estimating displacement of a bridge and an electronic device to estimate displacement of a bridge,  US Patent (Application #: TBD, Under evaluation), August, 2022.
+5. Hoon Sohn, **Zhanxiong Ma**, A method of estimating displacement of a bridge and an electronic device to estimate displacement of a bridge,  US Patent (Application #: US17908410), August, 2022.

 6. Hoon Sohn, **Zhanxiong Ma**, Jaemook Choi, Method of Estimating Displacement of Structure and System for the Same, KR Patent (Application #: 10-2022-0071762), June, 2022

 7. Hoon Sohn, Jaemook Choi, **Zhanxiong Ma**, Kiyoung Kim, Method of Estimating Displacement of Structure based on Fusing Asynchronous Acceleration and Vision Measurements Using Natural Target and System for the Same, PCT Patent (Application #: PCT/KR2022/003490), March, 2022

-8. Hoon Sohn, Jaemook Choi, **Zhanxiong Ma**, Kiyoung Kim, Method of Estimating Displacement of Structure based on Fusing Asynchronous Acceleration and Vision Measurements Using Natural Target and System for the Same, US Patent (Application #: TBD, Under evaluation), July, 2021

-9. Hoon Sohn, Jaemook Choi, **Zhanxiong Ma**, Kiyoung Kim, Method of Estimating Displacement of Structure based on Fusing Asynchronous Acceleration and Vision Measurements Using Natural Target and System for the Same, CN Patent (Application #: TBD, Under evaluation), July, 2021

 10. Hoon Sohn, **Zhanxiong Ma**, A method of estimating displacement of a bridge and an electronic device to estimate displacement of a bridge, PCT Patent (Application #: PCT/KR2021/006978), June, 2021.